BrunoCestari/Balaji-Restaurant-Sales-Analysis/README.md

 2. **analysis.sql**: Contains queries for further data analysis and insights generation.

 The `transformed_sales_view` view can be directly imported into Power BI for visualization and analysis.
-This integration streamlines the process of leveraging SQL transformations in Power BI for creating reports and dashboards.
+This integration streamlines the process of leveraging SQL transformations in `Power` BI for creating reports and dashboards.

 The document `queries_document.pdf` has been added to showcase all the outputs of each SQL query.

-## SQL Queries and Power BI Integration